RajdeepMajumder/floating-tesseract-cube-filter-spark-ar/README.md

 ## What I learned
 I learned how to keep the size small for uploading the filter.
 ## What's next for Floating Tesseract
-Gonna make it more realistic, but might need sone help.
+Gonna make it more realistic, but might need some help.
 Get in touch if you want to help me out!
 It will be epic!!!